-Export certificates are required and verified for consistency with Russian-Kazakh-Belarusian Customs Union regulations at the external border of the Customs Union to protect public and animal health (veterinary certificates) as well as the environment (phytosanitary certificates).
+Export certificates are required and verified for consistency with the EAEU regulations at the external border of the Eurasian Economic Union to protect public and animal health (veterinary certificates) as well as the environment (phytosanitary certificates).
 Health certificates are also used to determine product origin.

-The Russian Ministry of Agriculture's Federal Veterinary and Phytosanitary Surveillance Service, (Rosselkhoznadzor) is responsible for veterinary and phytosanitary control in Russia as well as on Russia's external border of the Customs Union.
-The Russian Federal Service for the Protection of Consumer Rights and Human Well-Being (Rospotrebnadzor), which reports directly to the Russian government since July 2012, is responsible for setting standards and sanitary-epidemiological control in Russia.
+The Russian Ministry of Agriculture's Federal Veterinary and Phytosanitary Surveillance Service, (Rosselkhoznadzor) is responsible for veterinary and phytosanitary control in Russia as well as on Russia's external border of the Eurasian Economic Union.
+The Russian Federal Service for the Protection of Consumer Rights and Human Well-Being (Rospotrebnadzor) is responsible for setting standards and sanitary-epidemiological control in Russia.
 In practice, Rosselkhoznadzor enforces sanitary-epidemiological control over products at the border when those products are also under sanitary-veterinary control.
-For product transiting Kazakhstan or Belarus and destined for Russia, sanitary and phytosanitary control, including the verification of valid certificates to enter Russia, is performed at their respective external borders of the Customs Union.
+Based on EAEU regulations, for product transiting Kazakhstan or Belarus and destined for Russia, sanitary and phytosanitary control, including the verification of valid certificates to enter Russia, is performed at their respective external borders of the Eurasian Economic Union.